zjjbuqi/HiFiCCL/README.md

 * HiFiCCL's improvement in assembly performance is also reflected in its enhancement of assembly-based SV detection, particularly in detecting challenging medically relevant SVs.

-* Upon scaffolding the HiFiCCL assembly results, it was found that inter-chromosomal mis-scaffoldings were significantly reduced compared to the base assemblers.
+* Upon scaffolding the HiFiCCL assembly results, it was found that inter-chromosomal mis-scaffolding were significantly reduced compared to the base assemblers.

 * HiFiCCL demonstrates exceptional generalizability, as testing on 45 ultra-low coverage human datasets revealed that HiFiCCL statistically achieved better assembly quality than Hifiasm.

-* At about 5x coverage, HiFiCCL runs faster than Hifiasm while using a comparable amount of memory.
+* At about 5x coverage human datasets, HiFiCCL runs faster than Hifiasm while using a comparable amount of memory.

 ## <a name="use"></a>Usage